 WIRELESS PANIC ALERTING AND POSITIONING

-ZONITH Bluetooth ID Badge based panic buttons provide a quick, cheap and convenient way to summon help in dangerous situations.
+ZONITH Bluetooth ID Badge based panic button provide a quick, cheap and convenient way to summon help in dangerous situations.
 From reception desks to security checkpoints, classrooms & mobile devices, ZONITH’s wireless Bluetooth ID Badge panic buttons keep employees connected and safe.

 In addition to the panic alerting, the buttons are positioned in real-time using the RTLS functionality.
-It gives responders and guards the ability to locate and assist any person in danger quickly.

 LONE WORKER PROTECTION

 The ZONITH Lone-Worker protection function periodically pings workers to verify their well-being.
 When a worker fails to respond to an ‘Are you OK’ message, an alarm is raised notifying the response team.
 Lone-Worker protection can be activated when a geo-fence is crossed using the RTLS system mentioned above.
 For example, if a staff member enters an unsafe area like a boiler room, the Lone-Worker function can automatically be enabled.
 When they return to the safe area like the break room, the Lone-Worker protection is disabled.